 Loans and receivables are initially recognised at fair value and subsequently measured at amortised cost using the effective interest rate method.
 The amortised cost of loans is reduced by any impairment losses.
-Starting from 2014 the statistical provisions are formed linearly within 24 (12 months in 2013) consecutive months after concluding credit facility and in the amount of 2 (1 year in 2013) year expected losses.

 Recognition of impairment allowances for loan receivables

 Loan receivables are reported in the statement of financial position under Loans to customers.
 The Group assesses receivables for impairment at both an individual, probable but individually not recognised statistical impairment allowances formed on working loan portfolio and at a grouped i.e. a collective level, and creates specific and collective impairment allowances.
 Specific impairment allowances are created for an individual receivable or a group of receivables that has or have been found to be impaired, i.e. for impairment losses incurred.